Leeds City Market called Kirkgate Market by locals

 1720 ish A description by Daniel Defoe.
 Mentions that "Leeds is a large,wealthy and populous town" and a market took part on the very wide stone Bridge, as the market increased in size it moved into Briggate.

-17th Century The market in Briggate was the biggest in Yorkshire and really took off in 1864 when the Tuesday and Saturday Cloth markets moved into it's lower end.
-The wool trade is big business and Leeds becomes a very wealthy town
+17th-century The market in Briggate was the biggest in Yorkshire and really took off in 1864 when the Tuesday and Saturday Cloth markets moved into it's lower end.
+The wool trade is big business and Leeds becomes a very wealthy town.

-18th Century Briggate the main road was wide below Kirkgate, this was where the market was held, and also a pillory and stocks used until 1837.
+18th-century Briggate the main road was wide below Kirkgate, this was where the market was held, and also a pillory and stocks used until 1837.
 Above Kirkgate there used to be buildings in the centre of the present road.

 1893 Market in Briggate burnt down.
 The city council decided to relocate the market, to Vicar lane, an area that was then not much more than a cart track, surrounded by shambles, slaughterhouses and slums.

-The rrent building in Kirkgate is Edwardian, opened in 1904.
+The current building in Kirkgate is Edwardian, opened in 1904.
 The market is known locally as Kirkgate Market.
 It is one of the largest markets in Europe, it's 600 stalls attracting a million people every 5 weeks.

 About Leeds City Market